azikkw/SolTube-VideoHostingService/README.md

     Angular - was used in the front side
     Django - was used for the back side
     Firebase - was used to store videos and photos

+To view the project gallery, you can follow this [link](https://github.com/azikkw/SolTube-VideoHostingService/blob/main/preview/SolTube%201.jpg)